Please note that by continuing to use this site you consent to the terms of our

 Risk Management Dashboard page

 Here you can see a wide range of data that you can use to proactively protect your network.
 Various different panels use coloured charts to display relevant items of information.
-The Company Risk Score gives you a rating from 1 to 100, based on Misconfigurations, Vulnerable Apps, and Human Risks (unsafe behaviour by users).
+The Company Risk Score gives you a rating from 1 to 100, based on Misconfiguration, App Vulnerabilities, and User Behavior Risks (unsafe behaviour by users).
 For each of these items, there is a separate details panel.
-There is also a timeline of Risk Score over the past 7 days, along with panels for the most vulnerable individual servers, workstations and users.
-The Security Risks sub-page shows complete lists of the devices, users and vulnerable apps that are summarised on the main page.
+There is also Score Over Time, a timeline of risks over the past 7 days, along with panels for the most vulnerable individual servers, workstations and users.
+The Security Risks sub-page shows complete lists of the misconfigurations, vulnerable apps, user behaviour risks, devices and users and that are summarised on the main page.

-Here you can change the configuration of groups of client devices.
+Here you can change the configuration applied to groups of client devices.
 A menu column down the left-hand side of the page lets you navigate the different areas of each policy, such as antimalware, firewall and device control.

 This lets you build information summaries on a wide variety of aspects, including blocked websites, device control activity, endpoint protection status, policy compliance and update status.
 The reporting interval can be set to this month, previous month, this year or previous year.
 You can also select device groups to be included.